 - Pain or a stinging sensation

-The number one cause of spinal cord injuries in the United States is motor vehicle accidents, accounting for more than a third of all cases.
+The number one cause of spinal cord injuries in the United States is motor vehicle accidents.

 - Medical bills